Premium

 Photo by Marques Thomas / Unsplash

-This downloadable PDF lesson plan for English teachers is designed for a C1 ESL class on the subscription economy.
-This engaging class material uses listening, reading, and speaking activities to explore services like Netflix and Spotify.
-This lesson plan provides a comprehensive look at the modern subscription economy.
+This downloadable PDF lesson for C1 ESL students helps them discuss the subscription economy.
+This English class material uses listening, reading, and speaking activities to explore services like Netflix and Spotify, offering a comprehensive look at modern consumer trends.

 Activities

-• Vocabulary and reading: Students learn key terms like 'consumer fatigue' and 'lock-in effect' before reading an article about 'subscription shock'.
-They then answer comprehension questions to check their understanding of the modern challenges consumers face with recurring payments.
+• Vocabulary and reading activities where students learn key terms like 'consumer fatigue' and 'lock-in effect' before reading an article about 'subscription shock'.
+They then answer comprehension questions to check their understanding of modern consumer challenges.

-• Listening comprehension: A listening exercise challenges students to complete a short text about the double-edged sword of convenience and commitment in the subscription economy, honing their ability to catch specific details and nuanced vocabulary in spoken English.
+• A listening comprehension exercise where students complete a short text about the convenience and commitment in the subscription economy, honing their ability to catch specific details.

-• Grammar practice: The grammar section focuses on advanced C1 structures, specifically mixed conditionals and inversion with 'Had I...' or 'Were I...'.
-Students practice by rewriting sentences, which is ideal for expressing hypothetical financial situations.
+• A grammar exercise focusing on advanced C1 structures, specifically mixed conditionals and inversion with 'Had I...' or 'Were I...'.
+Students practice by rewriting sentences to express hypothetical financial situations.

-• Speaking and debate: The lesson concludes with a dynamic debate where students argue whether subscription models benefit companies more than consumers.
-This activity encourages fluent use of the lesson's vocabulary and advanced conditional structures in a practical context.
+• A speaking and debate activity where students argue whether subscription models benefit companies more than consumers, encouraging fluent use of the lesson's vocabulary and advanced conditional structures.

 audio-thumbnail